ts-xai/whyforecast/README.md

 ## :pushpin: Prolifc study interface
 This is the template for conducting studies using the Prolific academic research platform.
 It helps handle complex tasks including session management, participant verification from Prolific, and persistent data storage for the study.

-Links of treatment and control group [_obey the policy of double-blind review, but will public once got the decision_]:
+Links of treatment and control group [Obey the policy of double-blind review, full links will be made public upon decision notification.]:

 - **Treatment group:** https://whyforecast1.xxx-xai.uk/consent?prolific_id=[Prolific_ID]
 - **Control group:** https://whyforecast.xxx-xai.uk/consent?prolific_id=[Prolific_ID]